 Mink are carnivorous mammals grouped into the Neogale and Mustela genera.
 They are also part of the Mustelidae family, which means they closely resemble ferrets and other mustelids.
 However, their dark-colored, silky fur distinguishes them from their relatives.
 On the other hand, their size is similar to that of ferrets.
 Mink usually reach body lengths of around 19 – 23 inches.

-These animals are partly aquatic, which means they prefer inhabiting aquatic environments.
+These animals are partly aquatic, which means they prefer to inhabit aquatic environments.
 They’re often found near lakes, marshes, and riverbanks and rarely venture outside their natural habitats.
 Mink eat fish, small mammals, birds, and eggs.
 Rabbits are one of their preferred meals.

 |Scientific classification||Gulo gulo|